Process modelling fundamentals

 Element definitions

-The basic elements used to represent and define a process's structure and logical flow are, but are not limited to, the following.5
+The basic elements used to represent and define a process's structure and logical flow are:

 • Activity - represents a specific task or operation performed within a process.
 It is a fundamental building block of a process model and typically represents a discrete and meaningful action.